arvikangas/ProExpertMyIoTService/README.md

 * Start MyIoTService.
 With dotnet run in MyIoTService\src\Web project folder.
 Required port 5001.
 App runs in http://localhost:5001.
 * Start Client emulator.
 With dotnet run in ClientEmulator\ClientEmulator folder.
 Required port 5010.
 App runs in http://localhost:5010.
 * Login to MyIotService or create new account.
 Use jwt to make requests ie. in http header add Authentication: Bearer myjwttoken
-* Open ClientEmulator UI and connect your device to mqtt broker
+* Open ClientEmulator UI and connect your device to mqtt.
+Login from ui http://localhost:5010, for example with device1 device1.
+Mqtt status should turn to "connected".
 * All ports can be changed, but then you have to make changes in docker-compose file and in app appsettings.json file

 ### MyIotService